 Congratulations to the seven winners of this year’s Graduate Research and Innovative Thinking (GRIT) awards.
-The Faculty of Graduate and Postdoctoral Affairs created these awards two years ago to recognize outstanding Carleton PhD students at the ABD stage of their research (all comprehensive exams have been completed and the dissertation proposal has been successfully defended).
+The Graduate Studies created these awards two years ago to recognize outstanding Carleton PhD students at the ABD stage of their research (all comprehensive exams have been completed and the dissertation proposal has been successfully defended).
 These awards provide funding to support excellence and involvement in academic research activities.
 Each student will receive up to $5,000, depending on his/her ask.

 The winners are: